mcglasp/squares/README.md

 We can see here that the majority of these features are important enough to be included in a first release or minimum viable product.
 On the surface that may seem excessive, but actually the majority of those features are aspects of the core game itself that are essential to satisfying game-play and would be expected by any user.

 ### *Mid-development feature review update, January 2021*
-Having spent a significant amount of time developing the game I have reconsidered the feasibility of features 'f' and 'g'.
-Feature 'f' is keyboard interactivity for the desktop game.
-Building this into the game's functionality is eminently possible, but would unecessarily complicate my code at this stage.
-Reflecting on the fact this is is primarily intended to be a game played on a touchscreen device — the mobile-first approach — I have decided that it would be acceptable to leave this feature to a future development stage.
-Feature 'g' is, again, entirely possible, but is less critical to the MVP (minimum viable product) than other elements.
-It would certainly be fun to include and would be beneficial from a game-play perspective, but is, again, an added complication for a first release.
+Having spent a significant amount of time developing the game I have reconsidered the feasibility of feature 'g'.
+Although entirely possible, it is less critical to the MVP (minimum viable product) than other elements.
+It would certainly be fun to include and would be beneficial from a game-play perspective, but is an added complication for a first release.

 ---